jlaumonier/mlsurvey/doc/projectmanagement.md

 * B : Visualisation : No results found when a tuple parameter is searched
 * F : Implements some fairness criteria
 * F : Generate plots for one evaluation (y) according to one parameter (x)
+* A : Change Dataset.generate() to return more than x and y (column, chunk...).
+Change to return dask.Dataframe
+* F : Allowing very large datasets (Dask ?)